Giorni Jewelers movimento etico spiana la strada per altri gioiellieri indipendenti

 I offer my congratulation to Day’s jewelers for their trend setting move in Northern New England.

-~ Marc Choyt, Publisher, Fairjewelry.org
+~ Marc Choyt, Editore, Fairjewelry.org